Eagle of Saint John: Symbol of John the Evangelist

-John the Evangelist, the author of the fourth gospel account, is symbolized by an eagle, often with a halo, an animal may have originally been seen as the king of the birds.
-The eagle is a figure of the sky, and believed by Christian scholars to be able to look straight into the sun.
+John the Evangelist, the author of the fourth gospel account, is symbolized by an eagle, an animal that may have originally been seen as the king of the birds, often with a halo.
+The eagle is a figure of the sky, thought by some Christian scholars to be able to look straight into the sun.

-It appears with other three beings as the tetramorph, interpreted in Christianity as symbols of the evangelists.
+It appears with three other beings as the tetramorph, interpreted in Christianity as symbols of the evangelists.

 The four beings appear as the living creatures in the Bible.

 Use by Isabella I of Castile

-The better known heraldic use of the Eagle of St. John has been the single supporter chose by Queen Isabella of Castile in her armorial achievement used as heiress and later integrated into the heraldry of the Catholic Monarchs.
-This election alludes to the queen's great devotion to the evangelist that predated her accession to the throne.
-There is a magnificent tapestry with the armorial achievement of the Catholic Monarchs in the Throne Room of the Alcazar of Segovia.
+A well-known heraldic use of the Eagle of St. John is as the single supporter originally chosen by Queen Isabella of Castile in her coat of arms as heiress to the throne, later integrated into the heraldry of the Catholic Monarchs.
+This symbol was chosen due to the queen's devotion to the evangelist, predating her accession to the throne.
+There is a magnificent tapestry with the coat of arms of the Catholic Monarchs in the throne room of the Alcázar of Segovia.

 Use by Catherine of Aragon, Mary I of England, and Philip II of Spain

-The Eagle of St. John was placed on side of the shields used as English consort by Catherine of Aragon, daughter of the Catholic Monarchs, Mary I and King Philip as English monarchs.
-In Spain, Philip barely bore the Eagle of St John in his armorial achievements.
+The Eagle of St. John was a supporter in the coat of arms used by Catherine of Aragon, queen consort to king Henry VIII of England, and daughter of queen Mary I of England and king Philip II of Spain, Catholics.
+The ornamented version of the coat of arms of Philip II bore the Eagle in duplicate.

 Use by Francisco Franco

-The Eagle of the Evangelist was recovered as single supporter holding in 1938, 1945 and 1977 official models of the armorial achievement of Spain and it was removed in 1981 when the current coat of arms was adopted.
+The Eagle of the Evangelist was restored as a single supporter in the 1938, 1945 and 1977 versions of the coat of arms of Spain; it was removed in 1981.